rsnodgrass/hassio-addons/virtual-itach-flex/README.md

 # Virtual iTach Flex Serial Adapter

-Like the physical iTach Flex serial devices, this supports up to eight simultaenous, bidirectional TCP-to-serial connections on port 4999.
+Emulates a Global Cache iTach Flex IP to Serial (IP2SL) to provide bidirectional TCP-to-serial connections to physical serial ports connected to the host running this microservice.
+Up to eight physical RS232/RS485 serial ports can be exposed through the TCP API by each running instance of this Virtual Adapter.

-This is built as a Home Assistant HASS.IO add-on Docker container, however this can just as easily be used as a standalone server.
+This microservice package is built as a Docker container (with additional support for making it a plug-and-play Home Assistant HASS.IO add-on), but this can just as easily be executed as a standalone server.

 The Virtual Adapter listens on ports 4999-5007, depending on configuration.